-Our newest chair is here!
-We've carried a couple different stools for several years - a lightweight, very adjustable one for maximumum portability, and the ultimate heavy-duty model with backrest from K&M. Now, we add the mid-level option - built a bit tougher for regular gigs, but more portable than the "ultimate" option.
+We've carried a couple different stools for several years - a lightweight, very adjustable one for maximumum portability, and the ultimate heavy-duty model with backrest from K&M. This is the mid-level option - built a bit tougher for regular gigs, but more portable than the "ultimate" option.

-This chair has fixed, rather than infinitely variable, height options - but there are 12 options from just over a foot high (!) to 33½", so you're going to find a height that suits your needs.
+This chair has pre-configured mounting points -- there are 12 options from just over a foot high (!) to 33½", so you're going to find a height that suits your needs.

 It's also very comfortable - with a well-padded seat, which is very cleanly wrapped in a durable, thick-gauge textured vinyl.
 Plus, it features a special adjustable "shock absorber" construction.
 With four special rubber mounts, the seat provides a bit more "give" for those long rehearsals or pit orchestra gigs, when you start getting a little restless.
 No one likes when those tingles start going down your legs when you've been sitting too long, and the chair's movement may help reduce the pins and needles in your restless legs during a long show, by allowing you to reposition more effectively.